Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

 CSU would go on to reclaim the WAC title in 1997 when Antoine served as a student assistant coach, ending the season ranked 17th in the nation after picking up a 35-24 win over 19th-ranked Missouri in the Holiday Bowl.
 He would earn his degree in exercise and sport science from the school in 1997.

-Antoine's wife, Zenarae, is in her second season as head coach of the women's basketball program at Texas State.
-The couple's twin sons, Zachary and Zavier, turned three the last week of January.
+Antoine's wife, Zenarae, is in her third season as head coach of the women's basketball program at Texas State.
+The couple's twin sons, Zachary and Zavier, turned four the last week of January.